+Dr. Ana Fontecha is a music composer based in Singapore.
+She holds music degrees in Piano, Chamber Music and Music Theory, postgraduates in Musicology and Composition, and a PhD in Composition by The University of York, UK.
 She has been a lecturer in several training courses and has given papers and seminars about her own music and contemporary music in prestigious universities and conservatoires including King’s College London, National Conservatoire of Peru, Pontifical Catholic University of Peru, Autonomous University of Madrid, and several other venues.